FlowFuse/website/src/blog/2024/09/using-amqp-with-node-red.md

 #### AMQP In

-- **Broker:** Use the broker configuration details added with the AMQP Broker node to ensure your incoming messages are received from the correct broker.
+- **Broker:** Use the broker configuration details provided by the AMQP Broker node to ensure incoming messages are received from the correct broker.
 - **Prefetch:** Determines the number of messages to fetch from the broker in advance.
 Reducing the number of times the broker needs to send messages can help with performance.
 - **Reconnect On Error:** Configure whether the node should automatically reconnect if it encounters an error.
-This helps in maintaining a continuous flow of data.
+This helps maintain a continuous flow of data.
 - **noAck:** When enabled, the node will automatically acknowledge messages as soon as they are received.
-This can be useful for ensuring messages are processed but might lead to loss if the node fails to process the message correctly.
+This can be useful for ensuring messages are processed but might lead to message loss if the node fails to process the message correctly.
 - **Exchange Configuration**
    - **Type:** Select the exchange type used to route incoming messages:
      - **Topic**
      - **Direct**
      - **Fanout**
      - **Headers**
    - **Exchange Name:** The exchange name from which messages are routed.
-This helps in directing incoming messages to the appropriate queue.
+This helps direct incoming messages to the appropriate queue.
    - **Routing Key:** Specifies how to route messages from the exchange to the correct queue(s).
 This is essential for ensuring messages are received by the proper consumers.
-   - **Headers:** Set specific headers to filter messages according to routing criteria.
+   - **Headers:** Set specific headers to filter messages according to routing criteria when the headers exchange type is selected.
    - **Durable:** Indicates whether the exchange should survive broker restarts.
 - **Queue Info**
    - **Queue Name:** Name of the queue where messages are received.
 This is the storage location for messages before they are processed.
+Leave it blank if you want it to be generated automatically.
    - **Exclusive:** If set to true, the queue is exclusive to the connection and will be deleted when the connection closes.
    - **Durable:** Whether the queue should survive broker restarts, retaining messages until they are consumed.
-   - **Auto Delete:** This setting determines whether the queue should be deleted automatically when it is no longer in use, helping to manage resources efficiently.
+   - **Auto Delete:** Determines whether the queue should be deleted automatically when it is no longer in use, helping to manage resources efficiently.

 ### Direct Exchange